QuintuplicateConfederation/Compendium-1/compendium.rst

 Any updates on whether or not you'll be able to unlink Life without suicide?
   Well technically I can, it's just dangerous.

+If my school is getting shot up tomorrow can my friend be manually added?
+  Well, it'll need some sort of base.

 Tsuki, the Representative
 -------------------------